kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 * `keyval, k, v, vv`: used often enough that a shorter form seems warranted (the stand for: create a key, value pair, key, value and list of values resp.)

 ##New package options API
-Instead of having one call per option, we decided to go with the pair `rmr.options.set` and `rmr.options.get` across the board, in preparation for future features.
+Instead of having one call per option, we decided to go with the pair `rmr.options.set` and `rmr.options.get`, in preparation for future features.